 Parts are cheap and easy to come by in the US because these vehicles share many systems with all of the pickups out there.
 This is a huge advantage if you get stuck or your van breaks down.
 Any mechanic shop nearby should have parts on hand, or on order within a day or two.
 Mechanics know how to work on them and they have been doing this for years.
 Even in the worst case scenario, breakdown expenses are still relatively palatable.

-Both cargo and conversion vans are not usually straight walled.
+Both cargo and conversion vans usually have curved walls.
 This makes insulation and construction a little more challenging than in a square vehicle.
 If you’re looking for cargo or conversion vans for sale, read our post on how to buy a used campervan.

 Euro Style Vans

 |Boxy cargo area for maximum build space||Large footprint - can't fit as many places|

 |Many high-end aftermarket accessories|

 Sprinters, Promasters and Transits are also technically considered cargo vans, although may people refer to them as Euro-style cargo vans.
 They are a dedicated design that is not built off a truck base and their cab is pushed forward over the wheels to create more space.
 This is a newer style of vehicle and often used as a premium delivery vehicle.
 They tend to be more expensive.